 Most people won’t know that they have flat feet unless they are told.
 But those with flat feet know how uncomfortable it is to deal with this condition daily.
 Your feet tire quickly, the insides of your feet can swell, and you end up with back and leg pain if you’re on your feet for too long.
 It hurts to move your feet, let alone make your feet move your body.

-While doctors can treat your symptoms, there is no cure for flat feet.
-The best remedies for your aching feet are usually taking anti-inflammatory medications, performing basic stretches, and resting them as they get sore.
+While doctors can treat the symptoms, there is no cure for flat feet.
+The best remedies for your aching feet are usually taking anti-inflammatory medications, performing basic stretches, and resting them when they get sore.